-The ability to summarise is a critical skill and like any other, it can be mastered with practice.
-You’ll need to consider both the work’s structure and content; here’s how to write a critical summary effectively.
+The ability to summarise this critical assessment can be mastered with practice.
+You’ll need to consider both the work’s structure and content.

 Evaluate and Assess

 A critical summary starts with evaluating the strengths and/or weaknesses of the piece.
 Consider elements such as content, arguments, organisation, scholarship and style.
 Then, take a stance and argue for or against the argument of the article.